 I have used my main brand for many years but was really impressed by Surcare.
 It did not irritate my skin at all and a little went a surprisingly long way.

 Its cleaning power was as good as my main brand’s which I wasn’t expecting being suspicious of the efficacy of lots of the eco-friendly / anti-allergy brands.

 It also doesn’t have a cloying fragrance which some washing up liquids do – and sometimes you even find that the fragrance lingers on your dishes after you’ve washed them.

-Surcare is available at all major retailers and the Hobbis family highly recommend it.
+If you are looking for an anti allergy washing up liquid, you’ll find Surcare at all major retailers and the Hobbis family highly recommend it.

 |Surcare Sensitive Washing Up Liquid|

 Plus we’ve been reminded that there’s really no substitute for hands-on, if slightly messy, family fun.